cozy/cozy-ui/docs/README.md

 * If necessary you can add snapshots for it by modifying `react/examples.spec.jsx` and updating them `yarn build && yarn test -u`
 * Remember to propagate the possible `ref` with `React.forwardRef`.
 [See forwardRef documentation](https://en.reactjs.org/docs/forwarding-refs.html)

+### Rename/Move a component

+When renaming or moving a Cozy-UI component, it may cause a breaking change.
+In this case, you should provide a codemod as much as possible to fix it.

 ### Guidelines for component development

 * Use material UI whenever possible